MiWCryptoCurrencyMinerAgent/MA-DebianLiveConf/readme.txt

 InvictusInnovations for Protoshares
 Xolokram for xolominer ptsminer
-{jh rdebourbon tandyuk} for jhprimeminer splash based on "A miner.
+{jh rdebourbon tandyuk} for jhprimeminer
+Aero for jhprimeminer-aero and clintar for the linux port splash based on "A miner.
 P V & K Coal Company, Clover Mine, Lejunior, Harlan County, Kentucky", ARC 541294